-How ALS causes difficulties in swallowing
+How ALS causes difficulties in breathing and swallowing

-Signs of difficulties in swallowing
+Signs of swallowing and breathing issues

 Difficulty swallowing increases the risk of food or liquid going into the windpipe, which is called aspiration.
 Aspiration can cause infections and other complications.
 Silent aspiration, in which affected individuals do not sense when something enters into the windpipe, is especially dangerous.